Devendra33/Machine-Learning/Udemy ML (A-Z)/Regression/Simple Linear Regresssion/README.md

 # Simple Linear Regression Model
-# use when only there is one column in independent variable
-# use for prediction the salaries, profits, etc..
+1.use when only there is one column in independent variable 2.use for prediction the salaries, profits, etc..